Dream Schools

 The bed there is surrounded by a ring of stone cylinders.

-But Tzina, with Bizra eyes like her mother, has asked to use it.
+Tzina, with fire eyes like her mother, has asked to use it.

 I absorb the method memcubes for my chosen arts, at Gen speed.

-And I review memories from the old ones on these arts.
+Then I review memories from the old ones on these arts, and I practice.

-And two days each for story and song.
+I fill a day with FlowSong, and two days each with story and song.

 At Gen speed, two days is six months of intense practice.